Mioh/Neuron/README.md

 # NEURON
-Neuron is a multi voice delay unit.
+Neuron is a multi voice delay unit to use in an audio effect chain.
 It is meant to operate similar to a regular chorus unit, however, parameters provided allows it more extreme behavior.
+Each voice is effected by a modulated delay time with a uniqe rate contolled by an oscillator, thus is each voice given a doppler effect which can be adjusted to taste.

 # Input
 - Realtime audio (stereo)